mathkimchi/singularity/DEVLOG.md

 But, when a tab uses a widget protocol, it must also define some shared library type thing that would handle the default case.

+...

+I think I might just rewrite most of sporg and the tabs.